udhos/update-golang/README.md

 However you can use the environment variables to point locations to your per-user home directory.

+The per-user installation does not need root (sudo) privileges.

 Example:

     This example will install Golang under ~/golang for current user only.